Day Twenty-Four on the Camino Portugués

 After 90 meters turn left onto the narrow Rúa Dores, which becomes the Travesía Iría and the road widens as you walk through the north side of town and across the River Sar once again.
 When you walk by the police station, on your left is the Cafeteria Albergue Sant-Yago and if you turn right, you will encounter the Pensión Restaurante Bar Grilo on the N-550, both economical places to stay on the north side of town.

-Continue on straight as the street becomes very narrow for a few hundred meters, till you come to the N-550.
+Continue on straight as the street becomes very narrow for a few hundred meters, until you come to the N-550.
 Cross over the N-550 and pick up the Lugar de Pedreda to walk by the Igrexa Santa Maria Iria Flavia.
 There is a private Albergue Cruces de Iria if you were to turn left on the N-550 at this crossing.

 It was by this church that I realized that we had missed the Santiaguiño do Monte, so I stopped to ask a gentleman where it was.
 I actually understood his explanation when he told me that indeed, we had missed it and had to make a decision whether or not to go back to Padrón if we wanted to go there.
 As you know, from above, we chose to retrace our steps and go back to Padrón.